ouvroir/icofom2021/src/publications/icofom2021-manuelina-maria-duarte-candido.md

-best, but those who dominate the burning of the pieces, a very complex process which ensures that they do not break. \"Only a dry wood (*Hulalaò*) serves to burn the ceramic doll,\" says an indigenous man who holds a master\'s degree from the Federal University of Tocantins (Karajá, 2015).
+best, but those who dominate the burning of the pieces, a very complex process which ensures that they do not break. \"Only a dry wood (*Hulalaò*) serves to burn the ceramic doll,\" says an indigenous man who holds a master’s degree from the Federal University of Tocantins (Karajá, 2015).
 And so we discover the Karajá people not only through the studies of others but through their intellectual production.